tsx-cloud/moria-docker-arm/README.md

 This is not an official project and I'm not affiliated with developers or publishers of the game.
 Head to https://www.returntomoria.com/news-updates/dedicated-server for official information / FAQ.
 Join the game Discord server at https://www.returntomoria.com/community to get help.
 This image is versioned separately and the image version is not in sync with either the game or the dedicated server.

-Checked that it's working with 1.5.2 and Orc Hunter Pack DLC on 11 June 2025.
+Checked that it's working with 1.5.3 on 25 June 2025.

 ## Ports